-The Baylor Young Lawyer of the Year Award is given annually to an outstanding alumnus/a who has brought honor and distinction to the Law School and to the legal profession.
-The recipient must not reach age 41 before January 1 of the award year.
+The Young Baylor Lawyer of the Year Award is given to an outstanding alumnus/a who has brought honor and distinction to the Law School and to the legal profession.
+The recipient must not reach age 41 before Jan.
+1 of the award year.
 Recipients are selected based upon the following criteria:

-1. The nominee's legal ability and achievements as a lawyer;
+- Legal ability and achievements as a lawyer

 To nominate a Baylor Young Lawyer of the Year, please email the below information to: Berkley Knas